danielemaddaluno/gradle-jcenter-publish/README.md

           vcsUrl = gitUrl
           licenses = ["Apache-2.0"]
           publish = true
-  //        version {
+          version {
-  //            gpg {
+            gpg {
-  //                sign = true //Determines whether to GPG sign the files.
-The default is false
-  //                passphrase = 'bintray.gpg.password' //Optional.
-The passphrase for GPG signing'
+                sign = true //Determines whether to GPG sign the files.
+The default is false passphrase = properties.getProperty("bintray.gpg.password") //Optional.
+The passphrase for GPG signing' }
-  //            }
 //            mavenCentralSync {
 //                sync = true //Optional (true by default).
 Determines whether to sync the version to Maven Central.
-  //                user = 'bintray.oss.user' //OSS user token
+//                user = properties.getProperty("bintray.oss.user") //OSS user token
-  //                password = 'bintray.oss.password' //OSS user password
+//                password = properties.getProperty("bintray.oss.password") //OSS user password
 //                close = '1' //Optional property.
 By default the staging repository is closed and artifacts are released to Maven Central.
 You can optionally turn this behaviour off (by puting 0 as value) and release the version manually.
 //            }
-  //        }
+        }
       }
   }
   ```